erfianugrah/image-resizer-2/docs/integrations/akamai/implementation.md

 2. **Integration Tests**: Test end-to-end functionality with real URLs
 3. **Edge Cases**: Test various parameter combinations and formats

+## Best Practices

+When extending or modifying the Akamai compatibility module:

+1. **Always add tests**: Ensure all new features have proper test coverage
+2. **Maintain backward compatibility**: Don't break existing parameter translations
+3. **Follow the parameter mapping pattern**: Use the established pattern for new parameters
+4. **Use defensive coding**: Handle edge cases and invalid inputs gracefully
+5. **Add logging for debugging**: Include appropriate logging for troubleshooting

+## Troubleshooting

+### Parameter Translation Issues

+If Akamai parameters aren't being translated correctly:

+1. Check that the Akamai parameter is correctly formatted
+2. Enable debug mode to see the detected parameters
+3. Look for malformed or unusual character sequences
+4. Verify the parameter is supported by the translation module
+5. Check if path-based parameters may be interfering with query parameters

+### Integration Problems

+When the module is not working as expected:

+1. Verify that `ENABLE_AKAMAI_COMPATIBILITY` is set to "true"
+2. Check the request logs for URL detection and translation
+3. Look for any errors in the parameter translation process
+4. Test with simple parameters first before trying complex combinations
+5. Verify URL encoding/decoding is not affecting parameter detection

 ## Future Improvements

 Future enhancements to the Akamai compatibility module could include: